 Preventative cleaning: Removing dirt in the outside area before it is brought inside the building

 Daily maintenance cleaning: Routine cleaning to maintain the level of cleanliness

-Intermediate cleaning: Cleaning that helps keep time-consuming deep cleaning to a minimum
+Intermediate cleaning: Cleaning that helps prevent production downtimw and keep time-consuming deep cleaning to a minimum

 Deep cleaning: Thorough, time-consuming cleaning of floor coverings